teaching-lab/reflective-diary/README.md

 First and foremost, use it regularly.

 Note down your thoughts both when planning the lesson and after delivering it.
-There are thirteen spreads (one for each semester week), each suggesting a handful of questions.
+There are fourteen spreads (one for each semester week), each suggesting a handful of questions.
 The diary is quite small -- it's partly to keep your notes short.

 After the spreads for individual weeks, there is a teacher evaluation rubric, a list of indicators that can be evaluated, a list of some useful teaching tools, and some extra space for your notes and remarks.